How to install a precast concrete pier foundation for a shed

 Finally, we mix concrete and shovel it into the forms and holes.
 We move the shovel up and down in the concrete to help eliminate air pockets or use a vibrating tool for the same purpose.
 With a straight edge, scrape the concrete even with the top of the form.

-Next, it is time to install the precast concrete pier foundation on the footings; we need to do this before the concrete cures so we can have one solid piece.
+Next, it is time to install the precast concrete pier foundation on the footings; we need to do this before the concrete cures to have one solid piece.
 This way, the cement in concrete adheres to the precast concrete piers and the aggregates in it.

 We can align the piers by placing a straight board across them with the board lying horizontally.
-Then put the straight board on the edge next and sit a level on top to level the anchors from end to end.
+Then, put the straight board on the edge next and sit on top to level the anchors from end to end.

 We should let the concrete set for at least 24 hours before removing the forms.
 Depending on the concrete, it can be even 2-3 days.